-NOTE: We are NOT a rental agency and unfortunately, unless our firm has been engaged by the company relocating you to Cleveland or Akron, this is as far as our recommendations and help extend.
+NOTE: EA created this blog as a courtesy to those trying to find a rental, as we get these kinds of phone calls every week, however we are NOT a rental agency and unfortunately, unless our firm has been engaged by the company relocating you to Cleveland or Akron, this is as far as our recommendations & help extend.

 For the third time this week, I got a phone call that sounded like this: “Help, we just hired a new employee, and they really want to live in downtown Cleveland, but every building they call is full with a waiting list.
 Can you help?”

 While we can’t bypass the people ahead of you on the waiting list for an apartment, we do have contacts at every single building in the region that works well for corporate transplants, and they often respond to calls from a company like ours (we refer dozens of renters a year) more quickly than a call from a stranger.
 And more importantly, once you engage our firm to provide a Discover Cleveland orientation, if the buildings are truly all full in downtown, at least your new employees have seen other neighborhoods that match their needs and have more availability.